 Miss Walker has written four full-length novel manuscripts, a three-act play, and seventeen non-fiction books, including a 14-volume transcription of her 28-year diary.
 Currently, her three-book novel, Amazed by Her Grace, and one of her non-fiction books, What You Didn’t Learn in Trucking School: The Trucker’s Little Book of Etiquette, are available to the public.

-Social taboos, the power of religion, class differences among African Americans, and the complex nature of female thinking are the themes that drive her fiction.
+Social taboos, the power of religion, class differences among African Americans, and the complex nature of female bonding are the themes that drive her fiction.